Sexual slavery: Asia

 During World War II, Imperial Japan organized a governmental system of "comfort women", which is a euphemism of military sex slaves for the estimated 200,000, mostly Korean, Chinese, and Filipino women who were forced into sexual slavery in Japanese military "comfort stations" during World War II.
-Japan collected, carried, and confined Asian ladies coercively and collusively to have sexual intercourse with Japan's soldiers during their invasions across East Asia and Southeast Asia.
+Japan collected, carried, and confined Asian women coercively and collusively to have sexual intercourse with Japan's soldiers during their invasions across East Asia and Southeast Asia.
 Some Korean women claim that these cases should be judged by an international tribunal as child sex violence.
 The legal demand has been made because of the victims' anger at what they see as the inequity of the existing legal measures and the denial of Japan's involvement in child sex slavery and kidnapping.
-On 28 December 2015, Japan and South Korea agreed that Japan would pay 1 billion Yen into a fund for a Memorial Hall of comfort women.
+On 28 December 2015, Japan and South Korea agreed to end the conflict "finally and irreversibly" and that Japan would pay 1 billion Yen into a fund for a Memorial Hall of comfort women.
 Despite this agreement, some Korean victims have complained that they were not consulted during the negotiation process.
 They maintain that Japan and Korea sought neither the legal recognition of their claim nor the revision of Japanese history textbooks.